Write Products and Services Section of a Business Plan

 Tips To Write Products And Services Section

 Your goal is to cater to the needs of your customers through your products or services.
-Hence, write as if you are talking to your customers and directly addressing their issues.
+Hence, write as if you’re talking to your customers and directly addressing their issues.
 Point out how your product will make their lives better and easier.

 Clearly represent the information.
-You can use bullet points and lists to convey your message.
+Use bullet points and lists to convey your message.
 You can also use tables and charts to display product comparisons, strengths, etc.

 Everyone who reads your business plan may not understand the industrial jargon and buzzwords.
-Therefore, it is best to skip the complicated lingo and use layman’s terms.
+Therefore, it’s best to skip the complicated lingo and use layman’s terms.

 Elaborate on the problems your target audience is facing.
 You can gather this data by conducting a market analysis.
 Mention the various pain points and the features of your product that address them.
 Consider citing examples and relevant statistics to display how your product solves a customer problem.